 North Dakota – Knife River Indian Villages National Historic Site

-Walk the trails and explore the grounds at the Knife River Indian Villages, where Captains Lewis and Clark first met Sacagewea and her husband, Toussaint Charbonneau.
-Once a bustling community of nearly 400 people, this is now a quiet place to enjoy nature.
+Interpretive plaques help you imagine what life was like at the Knife River Indian Villages.
+This is where Captains Lewis and Clark first met Sacagewea and her husband, Toussaint Charbonneau.
+Once a bustling community of nearly 400 people, this is now a quiet place to reflect and enjoy the scenery.

 South Dakota – Custer State Park

 Custer State Park protects 71,000 acres of South Dakota’s most magnificent landscapes.
-It also provides habitat for a dazzling array of wildlife.
-From picturesque drives to multi-day hikes, wildlife viewing to kayaking, elegant dining to campfires under the stars, Custer has something to please traveler.
+It also provides habitats for a dazzling array of wildlife.
+Whether you prefer picturesque drives or multi-day hikes, wildlife viewing or kayaking, elegant dining or campfires under the stars, Custer has something to please traveler.

 Nebraska – Fort Robinson State Park

-Three of the five stops on this pet friendly road trip are on the Great Lakes!
+Three of the five stops on this section of our pet friendly American road trip are on the Great Lakes!
 Absorb the energy of downtown Chicago at Navy Pier.
-And contrast that with the leisurely atmosphere of Mackinac Island – where cars are prohibited.
+Then contrast it with the leisurely atmosphere of Mackinac Island.
 You’ll enjoy both ends of the spectrum!

 West Virginia – Monongahela National Forest

 The Monongahela National Forest covers more than 900,000 acres, preserving a rugged and wild paradise unlike any other.
-With an extensive backwoods road system and 825 miles of pet friendly trails, you and your pet will find plenty to explore!
+With an extensive backwoods road system, oodles of campgrounds, and 825 miles of pet friendly trails, you and your pet will find plenty to explore!

 Ohio – Holden Arboretum